PacktPublishing/Supercharging-Node.js-Applications-with-Sequelize/README.md

 The code will look like the following:
 ```
-Code in text: Indicates code words in text, database table names, folder names, filenames, file
-extensions, pathnames, dummy URLs, user input, and Twitter handles.
-Here is an example: Mount
-the downloaded WebStorm-10*.dmg disk image file as another disk in your system.

 A block of code is set as follows:
 models.sequelize.sync({
 force: true,
 logging: false
 })

-When we wish to draw your attention to a particular part of a code block, the relevant lines or items
-are set in bold:
-// INT(4)
-var unsignedInteger = DataTypes.NUMBER({
-length: 4,
-zerofill: false,
-unsigned: true,
-});

-Any command-line input or output is written as follows:
-sudo apt-get update
-sudo apt install mysql-server
-Bold: Indicates a new term, an important word, or words that you see onscreen.
-For instance, words
-in menus or dialog boxes appear in bold.
-Here is an example: We will want to select the Developer
-Default and Install all products options.
 ```

 **Following is what you need for this book:**